Breakthrough No. 1Post Originally Published: December 6th, 2016

 I had been wound so tightly in my anger, bitterness, and resentment that I would not be deterred from those feelings until I confronted my target.
 And, unfortunately, almost terribly even, my intended target was not the rightful recipient of my fury.

-I needed to fight – not a person, but my own misconception that I was entitled anything from anyone, for any reason attached to my own sense of identity.
+I didn’t necessarily need to fight a person, but my own misconception that I was entitled anything from anyone, for any reason attached to my own sense of identity.
 I had to fight the weight of the emotional and mental shackles which bound me to false sense of rightness, and inaccurate vengeance against a no longer relevant offense.

 I’ve felt abandoned and discarded and alone and unloved for so long, and maybe all of those feelings, for their time, were valid.
 But also maybe so what?